psygreg/linuxtoys-site/content/en/knowledgebase.md

 ### Streaming Codecs for Fedora/OpenSUSE

-Install the codecs required for streaming media on those operating systems.
+Install the codecs required for streaming media with hardware acceleration on those operating systems.
+It will also install RPMFusion on Fedora if not already installed, since the packages required are not provided in default repositories.

 **Packages Installed or Updated**
-- Fedora: `libavcodec-freeworld`
+- Fedora: `libavcodec-freeworld gstreamer1-plugins-ugly`
 - OpenSUSE:`opi` and, from opi, `codecs`

 ### Microsoft CoreFonts